-No mitigation measures are necessary.
+No mitigation measures needed.

-Land Use and Transportation

-Question Information and Justification

-Will the full extent of the project boundaries remain within the existing right-of-way or easements?
+Land Use and Transportation Question Information and Justification Will the full extent of the project boundaries remain within the existing right-of-way or easements?
 If no, please describe any right-of-way acquisitions or additional easements needed.
+Yes, all work will take place within the existing right-of-way.
 Will the project result in detours, transportation restrictions, or other impacts to normal traffic flow or to existing transportation facilities during construction?
 How long are construction activities estimated to last?
-Yes, minor traffic interruptions are anticipated.
-No permanent changes to transportation facilities would occur.
-Construction activities are estimated to last approximately 50 months from start to finish.
+Yes.
+Temporary impacts to normal traffic flow will occur during flaring.
+Each flaring event is anticipated to last less than four hours, and will be performed when traffic is lighter, outside of normal commute periods, and at a time which will not disrupt the free passage of school buses.
+Flaring locations will be selected so that alternate routes are available.
+S Signage will be placed as necessary for detours and to denote "no through traffic."
+Barricades will prevent traffic in close proximity to the flare (exact distance to be determined in design phase).
 Will there be any permanent change to existing transportation facilities?
 If so, what are the changes, and how would the changes affect the public?
-No, permanent changes to transportation facilities would occur.
-Will the project interrupt or impede emergency response services from fire, police, ambulance or any other emergency or safety response providers?
+No. Will the project interrupt or impede emergency response services from fire, police, ambulance or any other emergency or safety response providers?
 If so, describe any coordination that will occur with emergency response providers?
 How long will service interruptions last, if applicable?
-No, the project would not interrupt or impede emergency response services.
+No, the project will not interrupt or impede emergency response services.

 Is there any other information relevant to the project area or the proposed work as it pertains to Land Use and Transportation?
-No.
+Disruptions to transportation will be temporary and detours will be provided and clearly marked.